View Cancer Clinical Trials

 - Is the subject at least 18 years old?

-- Does the subject have a single, supratentorial, histologically confirmed HGG (WHO grade III or IV glioma) measuring ≤ 9 cm^2 in its greatest cross sectional area?
+- For Cohort 8 only, does the subject have a supratentorial, histologically confirmed HGG (WHO grade III or IV glioma) accessible by a technically feasible stereotactic trajectory?

 - Has the subject elected not to undergo treatment with the Gliadel® wafer?

-- If receiving corticosteroids, has the subject been on a stable or decreasing dose of steroids for the past 7 days?
+- If receiving corticosteroids, has the subject been on a stable or decreasing dose of dexamethasone for the past 7 days?

 - Does the subject have an absolute neutrophil count (ANC) ≥ 1500/mm3?

-- Does the subject have an absolute lymphocyte count ≥ 800/mm3 (normal or grade 1 lymphopenia)?
+- Does the subject have an absolute lymphocyte count ≥ 500/mm3?

 - Does the subject have a platelet count ≥ 100,000/mm3?